tevaughan/region-fill-dirichlet/README.md

 ### Find Squares Over Which To Interpolate

-Consider every successive, binned image of
+Construct every successive, binned image of
 $M_0.$  First $M_1$, which has $W_1=W_0/2$, has
 $H_1=H_0/2$, and is $2 \times 2$-binned; then
 $M_2$, $4 \times 4$; $M_3$, $8 \times 8$; etc.
 In each case, a superpixel contains the sum of the four corresponding pixel-values in the mask at the next higher stage of resolution.
-Find the greatest $N$ such that $M_N$ has at least one interpolable superpixel, one whose value is
-$2^{2N}$; that is, in $M_N$ at least one superpixel whose every corresponding pixel in
-$M'$ is 1, so that the superpixel is completely within the region to be filled and deeper within the region than the margin $m$.

-If $N>1$, then, for each such superpixel in
-$M_N$, let the four corresponding corner-pixels in $M'$ remain set to 1, but set the other
-$2^{2N} - 4$ corresponding pixels in $M'$ to
-zero.
-Keep track of each interpolable superpixel, so that pixels on its boundary in the original image can contribute properly to the coefficients of the sparse, square matrix used in the solution and so that, after the solution is obtained, the superpixel's corresponding pixels in the original image
-(other than the corner pixels) can be filled by bilinear interpolation of the corners.
-Also, set all of the corresponding pixels at the intermediate resolutions to zero.

-Do the same thing in $M_{N-1}$ for each interpolable superpixel, whose value is
-$2^{2[N-1]}$, in $M_{N-2}$ for each with value
-$2^{2[N-2]}$, etc., and concluding with the same treatment in $M_2$ for each with value 16.
+Construct $M_1, M_2, \ldots, M_k$, where $k$ is
+the largest value such that both $W_k \geq 4$ and $H_k \geq 4$.

+After construction of the binned mask-images, consider them, beginning with $M_k,$ in reverse order.

+For each image $M_i$ in $M_k, M_{k-1}, \ldots,
+M_2,$ find every pixel $p$ whose value is
+$2^{2i}$ and for which every one of $p$'s four neighbors also has value $2^{2i}$.
+Record the corner-pixels of $p$ in the unbinned image as to be solved for with the ordinary, two-dimensional Laplacian.
+Record the edge-pixels along each horizontal or vertical line connecting the corner-pixels as to be solved for with the one-dimensional Laplacian.
+Mark the interior pixels in the unbinned image as to be interpolated from the corners.
+Mark every mask-pixel corresponding to $p$ at every lower binning as zero.

+Mark every remaining pixel in unbinned mask according to its being and interior pixel or next to a boundary.

 ### Prepare Linear Model

-When the size of the region to be filled is larger than, say, $16 \times 16$ pixels, the elimination of all but the four corner pixels from each interpolable superpixel drastically reduces the size of the linear problem.
-The remaining square matrix is still sparse, especially as the margin $m$ increases, but the matrix does become denser.
-Whenever a lone pixel $p$ in the linear system lie, say, to the left of the border of an interpolable superpixel, the contribution from the border-pixel is computed as the bilinear interpolation of the two corner-pixels that bound that border.
-So $p$ is connected not just to a single value on the right but to a properly weighted pair on the right.
-Effects like this increase the density of the problem.

-However, the time to factor the matrix and to render the solution should be greatly reduced for any sufficiently large region of pixels to be filled.
+When the size of the region to be filled is larger than, say, $128 \times 128$ pixels, the elimination of the interior pixels from each interpolable superpixel drastically reduces the size of the linear problem.
+The time to factor the matrix and to render the solution should be greatly reduced for any sufficiently large region of pixels to be filled.

 ### Bilinear Interpolation